- 1 Top 7 Best Wheelchair Compared

 This wheelchair comes with swing-away footrests and detachable armrests, which makes it easier to sit at tables with varying heights.
 Its nylon seat and plush armrests provide plenty of cushioning.
 Unlike our #1 pick, the Drive Medical Cruiser III, all wheels are the same size, providing better stability for those with limited arm and leg strength.

-Thanks to this wheelchair’s foldable backrest, it folds flat in less than 5 seconds, making it great for people who leave the house regularly.
+Thanks to this wheelchair’s foldable backrest, it folds flat in less than 5 seconds, making it easy to transport and great for people who leave the house regularly.
 We also love this wheelchair because of its push-to-lock hand brakes, which doesn’t rely on pesky lever brakes that require you to reach down.
-This works well if you have limited flexibility, arm, and hand strength.
+This works well for a wheelchair user that has limited flexibility, arm, and hand strength.
 You will also want to choose the best wheel chair ramp with that in mind.

 #3 NOVA Lightweight Transport Wheelchair